majidghassemi/majidghassemi.github.io/_news/announcement_2.md

 related_posts: false
 ---

-🥇 I have won the Wilfrid Laurier's Academic Excellence Master's Gold Medal!
-It is a prestigious medal awarding to master students with competitive achievements.
+🥇 I graduated from the Master of Applied Computing program at Wilfrid Laurier University, where I was awarded Wilfrid Laurier’s Academic Excellence Master’s Gold Medal, the university’s most prestigious distinction for master’s students.